twr14152/c_cpp_scratchpad/cpp_folder/README.md

 Website
 - learncpp.com

+Videos
+ - C++ A General Purpose Language and Library

 Thoughts on reading material
 - C++ Primer 5th Edition easier reading that PPPuC++.
 - PPPuC++ - Its a good book, however its really thorough and very wordy.
 Per-Chapter breaks required to recharge.